Analysis | The Pa. county that explains how Biden won big while other Democrats struggled

 Head east on Route 30, toward Tredyffrin, the easternmost corner of the county, closest to Philadelphia, it turns into Whole Foods country.
 There’s a Tredyffrin precinct where Biden rang up a margin of 37 percentage points, allowing him to carry the entire county by the largest margin in decades for a Democrat.

-But Joe Torsella, the Democratic treasurer, won that precinct by only 27 percentage points, too small a margin to make up for the losses elsewhere.
+But state Treasurer Joe Torsella, a Democrat, won that precinct by only 27 percentage points, too small a margin to make up for the losses elsewhere.

 In the previous three elections there, Democrats stomped Republicans across the county, winning the county commission majority for the first time and sweeping the “row offices,” as locals call them, the countywide offices such as district attorney.
 After a court-ordered redistricting condensed all of Chester County into Costello’s district, the GOP incumbent retired in 2018 rather than face Houlahan in the new Democratic-leaning district.